amethyst/amethyst/amethyst_events/README.md

-# amethyst_locale
+# amethyst_events

-This crate is a simple wrapper around a localisation library.
+Sub crate containing the global enum StateData used in State::handle_event.
-In this case, said library is `Fluent`.
+Scheduled for removal in a future update.

 ## Contribution